AKEric/skinner/README.md

 * Full integration into your teams version control software.
 * Introspection/printing of data in the custom .sknr file format (pickled Python data).
 * Automated debug test suite you can run to confirm everything is working.
-* Based on testing/comparing against Maya’s [Deformer Weights](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2022/ENU/Maya-CharacterAnimation/files/GUID-A3079688-8A42-4C82-A3CF-070D95A9CE6F-htm.html) system for skinClusters, while it appears to export at roughly the same speed, it can be up to 5-10x faster on import, and provides substantially more options / ease of use.
+* Speed : Based on testing/profilling against Maya’s [Deformer Weights](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2022/ENU/Maya-CharacterAnimation/files/GUID-A3079688-8A42-4C82-A3CF-070D95A9CE6F-htm.html) system, while it appears to export at roughly the same speed, it can be up to 5-10x faster on import, and provides substantially more options / ease of use.
 * Verbose docstrings for all classes, methods, and functions, to be used with Pythons help function.

 ## Usage Examples